matrix-org/matrix-rust-sdk/README.md

 - `sqlite`: Enables support for sqlite databases
 - `encryption` Enables the CryptoStore

 Exactly one of `rustls` and `native-tls` need to be enabled.
-At least one of `postgres`, `mysql`, `sqlite`, or `mssql` must be enabled.
+At least one of `postgres`, `mysql`, or `sqlite` must be enabled.
 ## Minimum Supported Rust Version
-The MSRV is currently 1.56.0.
+The MSRV is currently 1.60.0.

 Increasing the MSRV is a breaking change.
-The MSRV will be raised to 1.60 in 0.2.x.
 ## Authors

 - [Charlotte](https://github.com/DarkKirb)